 However, there are three points where the crowds merge during this 5-minute walk to Fantasyland.
 In addition, the path from the hub toward the Seven Dwarfs Mine Train (via the Mad Tea Party) will open at some point during the march, which means that many Guests toward the middle and back of the pack may actually get to the Mine Train ahead of the front!
 I watched this occur just a few days ago.

 The final factor involved in this equation is the speed at which different Guests make this nearly 1/4 mile walk toward the Disney promised land.
 Young adults and teens seem to weave through the crowd quicker than most successfully and can be close to the front by the time the massive group reaches the goal of riding Disney’s best coaster.

 So, the family who arrived extra early with their young child may very well end up several hundred Guests from the front of the sea of Main Street humanity.
 This means that they could still wait over an hour!

 In addition, they could have easily enjoyed 4 or 5 attractions during that time, which will each have 30+ minute waits as the morning progresses.
 At that point, it could take 3 hours to enjoy 5 attractions that could have all been visited in the first hour!

 Ok, so what if you really want to ride the Mine Train?
 It is time for a few tips!

 My first suggestion is to avoid Seven Dwarfs Mine Train right after the park opens.
 You can enjoy almost anything else in the park with little or no waiting.
 You can also get through a handful of attractions before any lines even form.
-Then, plan on visiting the Mine Train either around noon (which is when many folks head to lunch) or during the afternoon parade.
-Often times, the lines are actually shorter than right at the beginning of the day!
+Then, plan on visiting the Mine Train either around noon (when many folks head to lunch) or during the afternoon parade.
+Oftentimes, the lines are actually shorter than right at the beginning of the day!

 I hope you enjoy “Tour Guide Tuesday.”
 If you want additional tips while you’re in the parks, WDW Guided Tours is happy to help!